DURATION

 How long does the opera run for?

-The running time is approximately 3 hours with an interval.
+The running time is 2 hours and 40 minutes with one intermission.

-Traviata is sung in Italian, with Met Titles available in English, German, Italian, and Spanish.
+It is sung in Italian, with titles available in English, German, Spanish, and Italian.